-Continue reading “Coconut and pistachio chocolate bark”
+Continue reading “Peanut butter and chocolate stars”

 Here’s a small nod to the festive season without me getting too Christmassy on you…for now. *wink* No Christmas is complete without a gingerbread flavoured bake, and (me being me) I decided to try and make a chocolate version of my favourite gingerbread cake.
 It worked so well that I had to share the recipe here.

 It’s been one of those weeks where I’ve been drowning in admin and feeling like I’m being pulled in ten different directions all the time – it’s been hectic!
 The busy year end season has definitely started and now more than ever I need recipes that I can get on the table fast.
 Did I mention that they need to deliver on flavour too?
 A quick pesto pasta is definitely a great option for those crazy days (plus pasta = comfort food = happiness).

 Continue reading “Rocket and goats cheese pesto pasta”

 My kids get very excited when I take the stand mixer out to make homemade bread, they can’t get enough of it!
 These kaleidoscopic brioche buns are bright and bold but there’s nothing spooky about the flavour – I mean, is there anything better than enjoying a soft, fresh bread roll that’s still warm from the oven?

 Hi foodie friends.
 Anyone else feeling slightly panicked at how quickly this month is going?
 The kids have just started their final term of school for the year, and it’s always jam packed so I’m bracing myself for that.
 Between school, recipe testing and book writing, house guests and two family birthdays (and I haven’t even thought about Halloween) there is a LOT going on right now, and I’m leaning on my repertoire of easy week night suppers more than ever to keep the troops fed and happy.

 Continue reading “Easy miso and ginger chicken”